zizizak/hooky/README.md

 * `Auth method` - optional, how you might authenticate with your endpoint.
 Currently only basic auth is supported
 * `Auth token` - the token for authorization

-In order to maximize your mileage with Hookah, there are a few concepts you'll need to understand: `Triggers` and `Transforms`:
+In order to maximize your mileage with Hookah, there are a few concepts you'll need to understand:

 ### Triggers

 > The wonderful thing about triggers, is triggers are wonderful things.

 Triggers are actions that can cause an HTTP callback to be fired.
 The triggers that Hookah ships with are `CREATE`, `UPDATE`, and `DELETE` – you know these.
-Whenever these actions occur for a post type that you've specified,
+Whenever these actions occur for a post type that you've specified, an HTTP callback will be sent to the endpoint you've specified.
+You can rely on the default structure for data to be sent in, or you can specify your own transforms.

 ### Transforms